databio/example-projects/rna-seq/README.md

 The entries in the data_source column should also be changed to BAM for clarity.
 Your sample annotation sheet should look like the ones provided in this repository.

-Next, we will create the project_config file.
+## Project Config File
-The example yamls are in this repository as well (ignore the result_source derived column for now, it will be needed later).
+The example yamls are in this repository (ignore the result_source derived column for now, it will be needed later).
 The metadata section contains the output_dir, sample_annotation, and pipeline_interfaces attributes.
 The derived_columns section contains the derived column data_source, in which we changed all of the values into "BAM" earlier.
 Thus, the data_sources section should contain `BAM: "${SRABAM}{SRR}.bam"`.